-Ms. Koeppel contributes to the mix of experience and qualifications the Board seeks to maintain primarily through her finance and accounting, senior management and board leadership experience, as well as her substantial knowledge of the energy industry.
+Director Areas of Expertise Qualifications and Other Information qualifications the Board seeks to maintain, primarily through her finance and accounting, senior management and board leadership experience, as well as her substantial knowledge of the energy industry.
 Ms. Koeppel's service as Executive Vice President and Chief Financial Officer of AEP and her other public company board experience provide valuable insight and perspective to the Board.
+Patrick A. Kriegshauser CEO/Senior Management Patrick A. Kriegshauser serves as Executive Vice President, Chief Financial Officer and a director of Age 61 Industry ArchKey Holdings, Inc., a privately held company.